Verification of mixing properties in two-dimensional shifts of finite type: Introduction

-The hole-filling condition (HFC) in Step (5) is finitely checkable: any hole of size $(M,N)$ that is surrounded by any admissible annular lattice with width $L\geq 2$ can be filled by admissible local patterns and forms an $(M+2L)\times (N+2L)$ pattern.
-Moreover, $k$ hole-filling condition (HFC$)_{k}$, $k\geq 2$, with (HFC$)_{2}=$ HFC is introduced (see Definition \ref{definition:6.1}), which is weaker than HFC and is also finitely checkable.
-(HFC$)_{k}$ is closely related to the extension property called square filling \cite{40-1,40-2}.
-The main theorem for strong specification is given by Theorem \ref{theorem:6.4}.
+Next, strong specification is considered.
+Strong specification is stronger than topological mixing.
+The hole-filling condition (HFC) introduced in Definition 5.1 is useful to provide checkable sufficient conditions for strong specification.
+HFC is closely related to the extension property called square filling \cite{40-1,40-2}.
+The main theorem for strong specification is Theorem \ref{theorem:6.4} and stated as follows.

+Let $A=[a_{i,j}]_{n\times n}$ be a non-negative matrix; the index set of non-zero rows of $A$ and the index set of non-zero columns of $A$ are denoted by